Lula's Native Region Showcases Afro and Indigenous Folklore

 Garanhuns, a city off the beaten track in northeastern Brazil and the hometown of former President Luiz Inacio Lula da Silva, hosts a huge festival each year that showcases Brazilian folklore, which boasts elements of African and European culture.

-Maracatu drums, string literature and empanadas, or meat pies, as well as wine, are served during the 10-day event in the streets of Garanhuns, which will host its 29th Winter Festival from July 18 to July 27 with more than 500 attractions spread out over about 20 venues..
+Maracatu drums, string literature and empanadas, or meat pies, as well as wine are served during the 10-day event in the streets of Garanhuns, which will host its 29 Winter Festival from July 18 to July 27 with more than 500 attractions spread out over about 20 venues.

-One street is animated with the beat of the maracatu, a folkloric dance that traces its roots to colonial Brazil, as the traditional dance blends elements of African, Portuguese and indigenous culture.
+One street is animated with the beat of the maracatu, a folkloric dance that traces its roots to colonial Brazil.
+The traditional dance blends elements of African, Portuguese and Indigenous culture.

 Performances of the frevo, with dancers wearing masks, adornments and carrying colorful umbrellas, are offered along with classical music concerts and rock concerts at different venues in the city.

-The Garanhuns Winter Festival, however, is not just a big party, providing access to training and education, and exposing visitors to a wide variety of ideas to fight prejudice.
+The Garanhuns Winter Festival, however, is not just a big party.
+It provides access to training and education, and exposes visitors to a wide variety of ideas to fight prejudice.

 "The festival shows the culture of the most discriminated against people in Brazil, who are the Blacks and the Indigenous.
 With the administration (of ultra-right President Jair) Bolsonaro, Indigenous culture is on the verge of extinction," N'golo Rafael Domeniqui, of the Carijos community in Recife, said.